GoogleCloudPlatform/migrate-to-containers/guides/tomcat/3-migrate/README.md

 * **deployment_spec.yaml** - The deployment_spec.yaml file contains a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a matching [Service](https://kubernetes.io/docs/concepts/services-networking/service/) which are used to deploy your newly migrated Tomcat container and expose it via a service. **Note** that the service will be exposed via **ClusterIP** by default and you may change this to a LoadBalancer in-order to make your Tomcat application available externally.
 Before applying the deployment yaml you **MUST** replace *<my_project>* with the project id that was used in your `build.sh` script.
 * **additionalFiles.tar.gz** - An archive containing any additional files that are needed by Tomcat and were specified in the migration plan.
 * **apps/petclinic.war** - An directory containing the Petclinic application that was selected to be migrated in the migration plan.
-* **catalinaHome.tar.gz** - An archive containing the original CATALINA_HOME content and it is used in the Dockerfile to override the default Tomcat settings.
+* **tomcatServer.tar.gz** - An archive containing the original CATALINA_HOME content and it is used in the Dockerfile to override the default Tomcat settings.
 * **logConfigs.tar.gz** - An archive containing log files (log4j2, log4j and logback) that were modified from logging to local filesystem to log to a console appender.
 * **cloudbuild.yaml** - A sample Cloud Build yaml that can be used to continously build the application from source, build a new docker image and push it to GCR.